 A liberal workplace setting boosts creativity compared to those with centralized decision-making and autocratic leadership.
 Workers may not feel they have a say in decisions in traditional workplaces.

-Allow freedom and discretionary behaviors and reward creative thinking to encourage an innovation culture at the workplace.
+Allow freedom and discretionary behaviours and reward creative thinking to encourage an innovation culture at the workplace.
 Innovative work cultures are people-centric because innovation is driven by people, not products.

 5. Prioritize Continuous Improvement